yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 - **73-102 Principles of Microeconomics**: an introductory microeconomics class that has a heavy focus on game theory and its application in the industries.
 The first 1/3 was extremely light as it overlaps with high school micro.
 The rest is mathy with a lot of calculations.
 I wouldn't classify it as the most engaging and easiest gen-ed, but it did not take up much time for me.
 _(I spent around 5 hours every week)_

 - **76-101 Intepretation and Arguments**: an extremely easy writing class.
-I never received such high scores in essays back in high school.
+I have never received such high scores in essays back in high school.
 _(I spent around 4 hours every week)_

 - **67-250 The Information Systems milieux**: a first year IS class that covers web dev (HTML/CSS, JS), SQL, and conceptual topics such as the business aspect of IS.
 It has a relatively moderate workload and requires consistent effort throughout the semester.
 _(I spent around 9 hours every week)_

 > Reflection: This semester was light with only 49 units.
 I declared a chemistry major on a computational chemistry track.
-Honetsly speaking, I didn't really enjoy any of the classes I took this semester and questioned a lot about my major choice and career goals.
+Honestly speaking, I didn't really enjoy any of the classes I took this semester and questioned a lot about my major choice and career goals.

 ### Fall 2023